 Note: at SPU is is permissible to spell bibliographic abbreviations out: Encyclopedia of the Bible and Its Reception.

-Note: To create Greek and Hebrew, cut and paste from Web-based tools like http://www.lexilogos.com/keyboard/hebrew.htm and http://www.typegreek.com/ (see me for help with this, if necessary).
-But change the font at that specific point in your document to something like Times New Roman.
+Note: To create Greek and Hebrew, cut and paste from the Web-based tools, or create for yourself in others such as this one for Hebrew and this one for Greek (see me for help with this, if necessary).
+But change the font to something like Times New Roman.

-Exegetical Dictionary of the New Testament (article-specific authors):
+Exegetical Dictionary of the New Testament (signed article: bibliographical entry for article):

 6. Jan-Adolph Bühner, "καθίστημι, καθιστάνω," EDNT 2:225-26.

-Theological Dictionary of the New Testament (article-specific authors):
+Theological Dictionary of the New Testament (signed articles: bibliographical entry for article):

-New International Dictionary of New Testament Theology and Exegesis (no article-specific authors): cite set editor as author of all:
+New International Dictionary of New Testament Theology and Exegesis (all articles revised by set editor): cite set editor as author of all: